Ansh824/airfoil_digitizer/README.md

 # airfoil_digitizer
-MATLAB code for digitizing airfoil images and exporting pressure data in a csv file
+1. MATLAB code for digitizing airfoil images and exporting pressure data in a csv file
+2. Automation code (database_processor.m) for updating the .csv files for uncertainty parameters